-2 In this context, formations are armies, corps and divisions and their equivalents.
+(3) In this context, units are brigades, regiments and their equivalents.

-4 In this context combat units are infantry, armoured, mechanised, motorised rifle, artillery, combat engineer and army aviation units.
-Those combat units which are airmobile or airborne will also be included
+(4) In this context, combat units are infantry, armoured, mechanized, motorized rifle, artillery, combat engineer and army aviation units.
+Those combat units which are airmobile or airborne will also be included.

-5 In this context, non-active formations or combat units are those manned from zero to fifteen per cent of their authorised combat strength.
+(5) In this context, non-active formations or combat units are those manned from zero to fifteen per cent of their authorized combat strength.
 This term includes low strength formations and units.